edgeimpulse/courseware-embedded-machine-learning/README.md

 For example, many of the lectures and examples from the TinyML Courseware (given by [[3]](#3-slides-and-written-material-for-tinyml-courseware-by-tinymlx-is-licensed-under-cc-by-nc-sa-40)) go into detail about how TensorFlow Lite works along with advanced topics like quantization.
 Feel free to skip those sections if you would just like an overview of embedded machine learning and how to use it with Edge Impulse.

+In general, content from [[3]](#3-slides-and-written-material-for-tinyml-courseware-by-tinymlx-is-licensed-under-cc-by-nc-sa-40) cover theory and hands-on Python coding with Jupyter Notebooks to demonstrate these concepts.
+Content from [[1]](#1-slides-and-written-material-for-introduction-to-embedded-machine-learning-by-edge-impulse-is-licensed-under-cc-by-nc-sa-40) and [[2]](#2-slides-and-written-material-for-computer-vision-with-embedded-machine-learning-by-edge-impulse-is-licensed-under-cc-by-nc-sa-40) cover hands-on demonstrations and projects using Edge Impulse to deploy machine learning models to embedded systems.

 Content is divided into separate *modules*.
 Each module is assumed to be about a week's worth of material, and each section within a module contains about 60 minutes of presentation material.
 Modules also contain example quiz/test questions, practice problems, and hands-on assignments.

 ## License